Nottoway Plantation: 20th century

 The new owners of Nottoway were Désiré Pierre Landry and his father-in-law, Jean Baptiste Dugas, whose family owned the plantation until 1909 when Landry's widow sold Nottoway to sugar planter Alfonse Hanlon.
 Soon after, Hanlon lost Nottoway to foreclosure in 1913 due to crop failures the previous two years that resulted in tax problems and accrued medical bills by his wife's failing health.
 Dr. Whyte G. Owen purchased the plantation out of foreclosure for $10,000.

 Dr. Owen, one-time Surgeon General of Louisiana, attempted to run the estate as a sugar plantation but was unsuccessful.
 He sold off 1193 acre, keeping the house and surrounding property.
 After he died in 1949, Nottoway was inherited by his son Stanford who lived with his wife Odessa in the house until he died in 1974.
 After that, Odessa Owen lived alone in the massive house, trying to maintain it with her limited resources.
-Knowing she was unable to care for the house adequately, Owen sold the plantation to Arlin K. Dease in 1980, who had restored three other antebellum mansions, including the Myrtles Plantation in St. Francisville, Louisiana, with the caveat that she be allowed to live in the house until her death.
+Knowing she was unable to care for the house adequately, Owen sold the plantation to Arlin K. Dease in 1980, who had restored three other antebellum mansions, including the Myrtles Plantation in St. Francisville, Louisiana, with the proviso that she be allowed to live in the house until her death.
 After she died in 2003, the house ceased to be a private home.
 Dease restored Nottoway, working a crew of 40 to 60 men for 12 hours a day, and opened the house to the public three months after his purchase.
-Arlin Dease sold Nottoway to Paul Ramsay of Sydney, Australia, in 1985, after he had stayed at the property while in the area for business.
+Arlin Dease sold Nottoway to Paul Ramsay, an Australian health care billionaire of Sydney, Australia, and Robert E. Galloway, a native of Norfolk, Va. in 1985, Paul Ramsay and Robert Galloway, business partners in the Ramsay Hospital Corporation, Boston, MA. also owned Sabine Medical Center, in Many, LA.
+The Ramsay Hospital Corporation had purchased the newly built unopened River West Medical Center, in Plaquemine, opening the hospital on June 6, 1984.
+They envisioned the Nottoway property having the potential as an extension of health care services in the market to include a congregate care opportunity with a planned expansion of single family homes for the nearby aging population.
+Both had stayed at the property while in the area after opening the hospital.
+The Ramsay Hospital Corporation created Nottoway Properties, Inc., and operated Nottoway for many years.
+Nottoway was purchased for $4.5 million, and Ramsay spent more than $15 million over a two decades on the property, with expanded accommodations and amenities.

 21st century

-Under Ramsay's tenure, Nottoway has become a resort destination.
-The house was listed on the National Register of Historic Places in 1980 and is a popular tourist attraction in southern Louisiana.
+Ramsay died in 2014.
+Under his tenure, Nottoway became a resort destination.
+The house was listed on the National Register of Historic Places in 1980 and was a popular tourist attraction in southern Louisiana.
+The current owner of the home is Dan Dyess, an attorney.